jnishwanth/memory-game/README.md

 - Press any key on the keyboard to start the game
 - Click on the right colored boxes for each level
 - The sequence increases by 1 for each level

+#### Used
+- JQuery
+- JavaScript
+- HTML
+- CSS
+- Google APIs for fonts and for "Press any key to start" fucntion